Snackmonger/aristoxenus/docs/doesthiswrk.rst

     - Cmaj11  >> C, E, G, B, D, F
     - Cmaj13  >> C, E, G, B, D, F, A
     - Cm13    >> C, Eb, G, Bb, D, F, A

+As above, an altered 5th comes *after* the numeral.
+E.g.:

+    Cm9b5   >> C, Eb, Gb, Bb, D
+    Cmaj7#5 >> C, E, G#, B
+    C7#5    >> C, E, G#, Bb

+However, since 'dim7' is a prescribed synbol, no altered 5th is necessary in, e.g.:

+    Cdim11  >> C, Eb, Gb, A, D, F

+If an altered version of one of these extensions appears after an unaltered precedent, and there are no other intervening symbols, the chord will contain all the unaltered intervals, plus the altered interval.
+E.g.:

+    Cmaj11b13 >> C, E, G, B, D, F, Ab